Gerardusdavidbayuaji/pokemon-app/README.md

 # pokemon-app
-Hello everyone, welcome to the Pokemon App web!
-This repository contains the source code for the Pokemon App web that allows users to explore the world of Pokemon in a fun and interactive way.
+Hello everyone, this repository contains the source code for the Pokemon App web that allows users to explore the world of Pokemon in a fun and interactive way.
 This app is designed to give Pokemon fans an immersive experience with exciting features. lets try!